mneiferbag/dotnet-examples/README.md

 8. Update your .csproj files and rebuild.

 See [Ubuntu 18.04 Package Manager - Install .NET Core](https://docs.microsoft.com/en-us/dotnet/core/install/linux-package-manager-ubuntu-1804) on [Microsoft Docs](https://docs.microsoft.com/).

+## Tips

+Use `Invoke-WebRequest` cmdlet from module Microsoft.PowerShell.Utility to get content from a web page on the internet.
+Like `curl` or `wget` on Linux.

 ## Links